 How we will deal with your complaint

-Where you have not spoken directly with the Business Practice Manager, she will contact you as quickly as possible after your first contact, and usually within 3 working days.
-She will discuss the complaint with you, take the details, inform you of how the process works, and try to make a plan with you to resolve your complaint.
+Where you have not spoken directly with the Practice Manager, the team will contact you as quickly as possible after your first contact, and usually within 3 working days to acknowledge the complaint.

 - Find out what happened and what went wrong.

 - Invite you to discuss the problem with those involved but only if you would like this.

 - Make sure you are given an apology where it is appropriate.